-Specific survey questions from the GSHS 2.0, GSPS, and GPS are included in this calculation.
-All of the surveys utilize a four point Likert Scale, with the middle and high school student survey using the following ratings: 1 = Strongly Disagree, 2 = Somewhat Disagree, 3 = Somewhat Agree, 4 = Strongly Agree; the elementary student survey using the following ratings: 1 = Never, 2 = Sometimes, 3 = Often 4 = Always; and the personnel and parent survey using the following ratings: 1 = Strongly Agree, 2 = Somewhat Agree, 3 = Somewhat Disagree, 4 = Strongly Agree, 2 = Somewhat Agree, 3 = Somewhat Disagree, 4 = Strongly Disagree.
+Specific survey questions from the GSHS, GSPS, and GPS are included in this calculation.
+All of the surveys utilize a four point Likert Scale, with the middle and high school student survey using the following ratings: 1 = Strongly Disagree, 2 = Disagree, 3 = Agree, 4 = Strongly Agree; the elementary student survey using the following ratings: 1 = Never, 2 = Sometimes, 3 = Often

+4 = Always; and the personnel and parent survey using the following ratings: 1 = Strongly Agree, 2 = Agree, 3 = Disagree, 4 = Strongly Disagree.
+Some items need to be reverse coded.
 The questions from each of the surveys included in this calculation are listed below.

-GSHS 2.0 - Elementary School
+GSHS - Elementary School

 - 1. I like school.

 - 2. I feel like I do well in school.

 - 3. My school wants me to do well.

 - 4. My school has clear rules for behavior.

 - 5. I feel safe at school.

 - 6. Teachers treat me with respect.

 - 7. Good behavior is noticed at my school.

+- 8. Students in my class behave so that teachers can teach.

+- 9. I get along with other students.

+- 10. Students treat each other well.

+- 11. There is an adult at my school who will help me if I need it.